II. Definitions

 1. J Wave Syndrome

-2. Inherited disorder of myocardial Sodium channels
+2. Inherited disorder of myocardial Sodium channels (esp.
+Sodium channel gene SCN5A)

-3. No structural abnormalities
+3. No cardiac structural abnormalities

 V. Symptoms

-1. Often asymptomatic until terminal event (40%)
+1. Often asymptomatic until terminal event with sudden death (40%)

 2. Exertional Syncope history may be present